-Samsung Unveils “The Wall,” the World’s First Modular MicroLED 146-inch TVShare open/close
+Samsung Unveils “The Wall,” the World’s First Modular MicroLED 146-inch DisplayShare open/close

-The 146-inch modular TV featuring self-emitting MicroLED technology will be one of many display innovations presented at this year’s 2018 First Look event
+The 146-inch modular display featuring self-emitting MicroLED technology will be one of many display innovations presented at this year’s 2018 First Look event

 This year’s First Look, attended by more than 300 global media and influencers, included remarks from Jonghee Han, Samsung’s President of Visual Display, and Dave Das, Senior Vice President of Consumer Electronics at Samsung Electronics America.
 Both outlined Samsung’s vision of the future – one in which TV displays deliver brilliant visuals and also evolve to integrate seamlessly into people’s lives.